Multi-channel memory architecture: Hexa-channel architecture

 Supported by Qualcomm Centriq server processors, and processors from the Intel Xeon Scalable platform.

 Octa-channel architecture

-Supported by Cavium ThunderX2 server processors, AMD's server processors from their Epyc platform, and the Threadripper PRO lineup of professional-class workstation processors from AMD Ryzen PRO product family.
+Supported by Cavium ThunderX2 server processors, AMD's server processors from their Epyc platform, and the Threadripper PRO lineup of professional-class workstation processors.

+Dodeca-channel architecture

+Dodeca-channel or 12-channel memory architecture is introduced with AMD's server processors from their Epyc 9004 platform released in 2022, using DDR5 memory.